Janet Mbugua: Why I no longer wear heels

 Janet started her media career in 2003 at Pulse FM in Mombasa.

-She would go on to make a name for herself in the industry made a name for herself in the industry before quitting in 2017 when she was one of the prominent news anchors at Citizen TV.
+She would go on to make a name for herself in the industry before quitting in 2017 when she was one of the most prominent news anchors at Citizen TV.

 “I was a new mum, an anchor, a brand ambassador, a moderator, a wife.
 That’s a lot.
 And while some people can do it, and I admire them, some of us just feel like we need to take a backseat and focus on certain things,” Janet said in a previous interview.